Olamyy/oldone/content/articles/understanding-the-sklearn-design/understanding-the-sklearn-design.md

 ####1.
 Sparse Data

-A sparse data is any dataset that mostly contains more zeros that non-zero entries.
+A sparse data is any dataset that mostly contains more zeros than non-zero entries.
 To be a bit technical, a vector is $k$-sparse if it contains at most $k$ nonzero entries.

 ![sparse matrix.](/images/sparse_matrix.png)